 Here, $h_G$ are the $f=N(N+1)/2$ independent Gaussian matrix elements, ordered in such a way that the first $N$ ones are the diagonal elements $H_{ii}$, and the remaining ones are the rescaled off-diagonal elements $\sqrt{2} H_{ij}$.
 The reason for the factor $\sqrt{2}$ is explained in Ref. \cite{tos04}.
 Subsequent values for the disorder random variable $\xi_\nu$ are sorted recursively from a disorder distribution,

-Fixing the set of disorder variables $\xi_1, \xi_2, \ldots, \xi_f$ during the realization of a particular matrix for the ensemble maintains the univariance of $w_\nu(\xi)$ at all time, and allows it to converge rapidly with iteration number $\nu$ to a very narrow and peaked distribution around a mean value $\mu_\xi$, where the position of $\mu_\xi$ depends on the shape of the initial distribution $w_0(\xi)$.
-Consider now as a particular choice for the distribution $w_0(\xi)$ the normalized gamma distribution\footnote{Other choices of the initial distribution can also be made.
+Fixing the set of disorder variables $\xi_1, \xi_2, \ldots, \xi_f$ during the realization of a particular matrix for the ensemble maintains the univariance of $w_\nu(\xi)$ at all time, and allows it to converge rapidly with iteration number $\nu$ to a very narrow and peaked distribution around a mean value $\overline{\xi}$, where the position of $\overline{\xi}$ depends on the shape of the initial distribution $w_0(\xi)$.
+Now, let us consider as a particular choice for the distribution $w_0(\xi)$ the normalized gamma distribution\footnote{Other choices of the initial distribution can also be made.
 Note that the nonergodic behavior depend on the width of the distribution $w(\xi)$, in such a way that for a wide distribution it is expected that averages over the ensemble of matrices will not coincide with averages over one spectrum.},